Christmas: Music and carols

 The singing of carols increased in popularity after the Protestant Reformation in the Lutheran areas of Europe, as the Reformer Martin Luther wrote carols and encouraged their use in worship, in addition to spearheading the practice of caroling outside the Mass.
-The 18th-century English reformer Charles Wesley, an early Methodist divine, understood the importance of music to Christian worship.
+The 18th-century English reformer Charles Wesley, a founder of Methodism, understood the importance of music to Christian worship.
 In addition to setting many psalms to melodies, he wrote texts for at least three Christmas carols.
 The best known was originally entitled "Hark!
-How All the Welkin Rings", later renamed "Hark! the Herald Angels Sing".
+How All the Welkin Rings", later renamed "Hark!
+The Herald Angels Sing".

-Christmas seasonal songs of a nonreligious nature emerged in the late 18th century.
+Christmas seasonal songs of a secular nature emerged in the late 18th century.
 The Welsh melody for "Deck the Halls" dates from 1794, with the lyrics added by Scottish musician Thomas Oliphant in 1862, and the American "Jingle Bells" was copyrighted in 1857.
-Other popular carols include "The First Noel", "God Rest You Merry, Gentlemen", "The Holly and the Ivy", "I Saw Three Ships", "In the Bleak Midwinter", "Joy to the World", "Once in Royal David's City" and "While Shepherds Watched Their Flocks".
+Other popular carols include "The First Noel", "God Rest Ye Merry, Gentlemen", "The Holly and the Ivy", "I Saw Three Ships", "In the Bleak Midwinter", "Joy to the World", "Once in Royal David's City" and "While Shepherds Watched Their Flocks".
 In the 19th and 20th centuries, African American spirituals and songs about Christmas, based in their tradition of spirituals, became more widely known.
 An increasing number of seasonal holiday songs were commercially produced in the 20th century, including jazz and blues variations.
 In addition, there was a revival of interest in early music, from groups singing folk music, such as The Revels, to performers of early medieval and classical music.

 One of the most ubiquitous festive songs is "We Wish You a Merry Christmas", which originates from the West Country of England in the 1930s.
 Radio has covered Christmas music from variety shows from the 1940s and 1950s, as well as modern-day stations that exclusively play Christmas music from late November through December 25.
 Hollywood movies have featured new Christmas music, such as "White Christmas" in Holiday Inn and Rudolph the Red-Nosed Reindeer.
-Traditional carols have also been included in Hollywood films, such as "Hark! the Herald Angels Sing" in It's a Wonderful Life (1946), and "Silent Night" in A Christmas Story.
+Traditional carols have also been included in Hollywood films, such as "Hark!
+The Herald Angels Sing" in It's a Wonderful Life (1946), and "Silent Night" in A Christmas Story.